 We strongly condone going full Lady & the Tramp and splitting some pasta with your date at A16.
 If you can get the bar seats overlooking the kitchen at the back, extra points.
 The wine list is excellent and the Italian menu is one of our favorites in the city.
 You get scissors to cut your pizza, so you can also assess your date’s craftiness.

 Just around the corner is Reed & Greenough, a local bar with excellent drinks and live bees on the roof that they harvest honey from because this is San Francisco.
 The Bee’s Knees drink is delicious, and they make a mean and incredibly strong Greyhound.
-Sometimes there’s a piano player and sometimes there are people in their mid-40s getting weird, so it can become a fun people watching/bonding experience.
-If that isn’t enough to amuse you, you can always challenge your date to shuffleboard and see how they handle losing.
+If you run out of conversation topics, challenge your date to shuffleboard and see how they handle losing.

 Time to go big.
 Akiko’s is a classy-without-being-pretentious spot near Union Square that has some of the best fish in the city and an omakase that’s absolutely worth it.
 You can share the experience of eating baby barracuda together and feeling no regrets about it.
 Akiko’s is also pretty romantic, with dim lighting and dark wood - we think it’s one of the better date spots around.